mitch-b/course-in-a-box/modules/client/_posts/2000-01-08-using-our-router.markdown

 # Using our Router

-In order to pass details down to our Detail view, we will take advantage of our custom Router to take a deep-linkable route, and load the appropriate detail information.
+In order to pass selected information from our Master or from the URL itself down to our Detail view, we will take advantage of our custom Router to take a deep-linkable route, and load the appropriate detail information.

 ## Notifying our Router of a Change